 Eastern Point Trail

-This hiking trail located on the west coast of NL is welcoming to dogs and people of any skill level!
+This hiking trail on the NL's west coast is welcoming to dogs and people of any skill level!
 When hiking with dogs on this trail, you can enjoy a breezy meadow stroll along the ridge while taking in the rocky landscape and gorgeous greenery.
-It’s topped off with a waterfall!
+It's topped off with a waterfall!
+You'll want an active breed like a Golden Retriever to tackle the rugged terrain.

 6. Nova Scotia